-Please keep in mind that the iCloud will not backup the any podcasts, audio books, movies, music and Tv shows or any photos that are synced to your computer and are not purchased from the iTunes store.
+Please keep in mind that the iCloud will not back up any podcasts, audiobooks, movies, music and Tv shows or any photos that are synced to your computer and are not purchased from the iTunes store.

 You can either update your device to iOS 7 using OTA (over the air) updates or stick to the old iTunes method.
 OTA update method is quite easy and safe as it is completely done by the device, you just need to make a few taps.
 The device automatically prompts a popup and tells you if there is a new update available, you can tap to install it.
 If you want to check the OTA update by yourself you can do so by hitting Settings > General > Software Update and you might get lucky enough to have an OTA update available.

-For those who find the iTunes method easy, as soon as the connect their device to the computer they will get a pop up notification just like the one on the right.
+For those who find the iTunes method easy, as soon as they connect their device to the computer they will get a popup notification just like the one on the right.
 Just click on the Download & Update button and within no time your device will be running on the latest iOS 7.

-Let’s have a look on what’s new in the iOS 7:
+Let’s have a look at what’s new in the iOS 7: